iancaragol/with/content/posts/taiwan/index.md

 ![IMG_2215_LR](IMG_2215_LR.jpg)

-Our next day in Jiufeng, we explored some of the old mines and the traditional Taiwanese houses that the miners would have lived in.
+Our next day in Jiufen, we explored some of the old mines and the traditional Taiwanese houses that the miners would have lived in.
 It was a very rainy and moody day in the mountains but a really scenic one too!

 ![IMG_2218_LR](IMG_2218_LR.jpg)